azfar-imtiaz/PayPulse-Cloud/README.md

 # PayPulse-Cloud
 This repository contains the Cloud backend for the PayPulse app.
-This backend is maintained using Terraform.
+The backend for this app is developed in AWS and maintained using Terraform.

+PayPulse is an iOS app that fetches invoices from a Gmail inbox, parses them, and presents invoice information and statistics.
+The GitHub link to the PayPulse app can be found [here](https://github.com/azfar-imtiaz/PayPulse).

 ## Project Structure
 ```